mlibrary/design-system-old/packages/docs/index.md

 ### Components

-U-M Library Design System makes it easy to implement and use its components across any framework or no framework at all.
-We accomplish this by using standardized web platform APIs and Web Components.

-If you’re working on a simple HTML page, you can start using the components immediately by adding these script tags to the `<head>`:
+You can start using the components immediately by adding these script tags to the `<head>`:

 ```html
 <script